chef-boneyard/chef-provisioning/README.md

 ### Pointing Boxes at Chef Servers

-By default, Chef Metal will put your boxes on the same Chef server you started chef-client with (in the case of -z, that's a local chef-zero server).
+By default, Chef Provisioning will put your boxes on the same Chef server you started chef-client with (in the case of -z, that's a local chef-zero server).
 Sometimes you want to put your boxes on different servers.
 There are a couple of ways to do that:

 ```ruby
 with_chef_local_server :chef_repo_path => '~/repo'